Linear stochastic volatility models: Representation of the density function of the asset price in a linear stochastic volatility model

-so the problem of finding the distribution of $X_t$, for fixed $t$, reduces, as previously, to deriving the distribution of the vector $(\int_0^tY_udZ_u, \int_0^tY_u^2du)$.
-In the case of a lognormal stochastic volatility model we can use the results of Matsumoto and Yor \cite{Mat} to obtain the distribution of $(\int_0^tY_udZ_u, \int_0^tY_u^2du)$, as we can express its components in terms of $A_t$ and $V_t$ just as in the proof of Theorem \ref{tw:gestosc} and use \eqref{eq:MY}.
-In the case of volatility being BES(3), Theorem \ref{tw:bes3} gives us the Laplace transform of the vector $(\int_0^tY_udZ_u, \int_0^tY_u^2du)$, so after inverting it we obtain its distribution. \end{remark}
+for $s \in (r-\epsilon, r+\epsilon)$.
+Since, by \eqref{eq:pod}, RHS of \eqref{eq:den} (i.e. $J$) is integrable, we have $ \lim_{s\rightarrow r} g_{X_t}(s) = g_{X_t}(r)$ by the Lebesgue dominated convergence theorem. \end{proof} \begin{remark} From the last theorem it is clear that finding the distribution of $X_t$, for fixed $t$, reduces to deriving the distribution of the vector $(\int_0^tY_udZ_u, \int_0^tY_u^2du)$. \end{remark} \begin{remark} In the case of a lognormal stochastic volatility model (i.e. in a model in which the process $Y$ is a geometric Brownian motion) we can use the results of Matsumoto and Yor \cite{Mat} to obtain the distribution of $(\int_0^tY_udZ_u, \int_0^tY_u^2du)$, as we can express its components in terms of $A_t$ and $V_t$ just as in the proof of Theorem \ref{tw:gestosc} and use \eqref{eq:MY}. \end{remark} \begin{remark} Taking $Y_t \equiv \sigma >0$ and $\rho = 0$, we see that the Black-Scholes model is a linear stochastic volatility model and Theorem \ref{tw:densrep} gives the well known density function of a random variable with log-normal distribution. \end{remark}